 Every year, we produce our PDSA Animal Wellbeing (PAW) Report about how healthy and happy the UK's pets really are.

+Diet

+71% rabbits are regularly fed carrots, despite these being high in sugar, so these should be fed infrequently and in small amounts.

-Diet Our latest Report shows that too many people are still feeding their pets food that isn't good for them.
-More than 5.5 million pets are given things like crisps, cake, leftovers, cheese, chips and takeaways as part of their normal diet - and more than 2 million owners feed treats because their pets beg for them.
-Not surprisingly, many vets tell us they now see many more overweight and obese pets - even though most owners know that obese pets have more health problems, and live
+Not surprisingly, many vets tell us they now see many more overweight and obese pets - even though most owners know that obese pets have more health problems, and live shorter lives.

-IN THE NEXT FIVE YEARS

-It's not all bad news, though.
+RABBIT OWNERS KNEW NEITHER WEIGHT OR BODY CONDITION SCORE OF THEIR RABBIT It's not all bad news, though.
 Since 2011, we've seen huge improvements in rabbit diets.
-Many owners have stopped feeding their rabbits on muesli-type foods, which can lead to painful dental disease - and nearly 200,000 more rabbits now get the right amount of hay each day.
+Many owners have stopped feeding their rabbits on muesli-type foods, which can lead to painful dental disease - and nearly 540,000 rabbits in 2019 getting correct amount of hay (60%).

 This is really positive, but there's still a lot to do.
 We can deal with the obesity crisis facing the UK's pets: it just takes time and effort from their owners.

+189,000 FEWER RABBITS BEING FED MUESLI-TYPE FOODS

-Learn more about the health of pets in the UK today by reading our PAW Report: pdsa.org.uk/PAWreport 2014 2011 PDSA is the UK's leading veterinary charity In our 51 Pet Hospitals UK-wide, we have more than 300 vets and 600 nursing staff, who carry out 2.7 million treatments on more than 470,000 sick and injured pets each year.
+Learn more about the health of pets in the UK today by reading our PAW Report: pdsa.org.uk/PAWreport

+PDSA is the UK's leading veterinary charity

+In our 48 Pet Hospitals UK-wide, we have more than 300 vets and 600 nursing staff, who carry out 2.7 million treatments on more than 470,000 sick and injured pets each year.

 We care for pets whose owners are in real need, and can't afford vets' fees: we also help and advise owners on everyday care for their pets.

 Treating our pet patients costs us more than £60 million a year, with every penny coming from donations.

-For more information on the charity and its work: Email info@pdsa.org.uk Phone 0800 917 2509 pdsa.org.uk PDSA Head Office Whitechapel Way Priorslee Telford Shropshire TF2 9PQ
+For more information on the charity and its work: Email info@pdsa.org.uk Phone 0800 917 2509 pdsa.org.uk

+PDSA Head Office Whitechapel Way Priorslee Telford Shropshire TF2 9PQ

+To find out if you qualify for PDSA-funded veterinary care, please call FREE on 0800 731 2502.